mitrandatastat/starwar/README.md

 ### Technical Writeup ###

-Please refer to the approprite portion of the portfolio section to read the [detailed project write up](https://portfolio.mshah.info/star-war-survey/).
+Please refer to the approprite portion of the portfolio section to read the [**Detailed Project Writeup**](https://portfolio.mshah.info/star-war-survey/).

 ### Code Explanation ###